-Composition of the School Reopening Plan Committee
+Composition of the School Opening Plan Committee

-CVES BOCES formed a committee of stakeholders to formulate its initial 2020-21 School Reopening Plan.
+CVES BOCES reconvened and expanded a committee of stakeholders to formulate its 2021-22 School Opening Plan.
 This committee includes representation from the CVES BOCES Board and its administration team (all divisions: Central Administration, Management Services, CV-TEC, Instructional Services Center, and Special Education; all campuses: Plattsburgh Main Campus, Plattsburgh Satellite Campus, Instructional Services Center, Mineville Campus, and CV-TEC's OneWorkSource Campus).

 Faculty and staff members from all divisions and campuses are on the committee as are union representatives from the collective bargaining units.
 The CVES Medical Director and our nursing staff participated in drafting this plan.
-Both the Clinton County Health Department and Essex County Health Department have been consulted for all CVES health decisions regarding COVID-19 since March 2020 and they will continue to participate in our 2020-21 School Reopening Plan.
+Both the Clinton County Health Department and Essex County Health Department have been consulted for all CVES health decisions regarding COVID-19 since March 2020 and they will continue to participate in our 2021-22 School Opening Plan.

-The committee has been and continues to hold regular meetings via WebEx and Teams.
-Sub-committees have been formed for each category to address each of the Mandatory Assurances.
-Our plan will be posted on the CVES website and updated as necessary throughout the month of August.
+The committee continues to hold meetings via Teams and the updated CDC and NYSED guidelines have been embedded where appropriate.
+Our plan will be posted on the CVES website and updated as necessary throughout the school year.